FixedDev/command-flow/README.md

 # CommandFlow [![Codacy Badge](https://app.codacy.com/project/badge/Grade/be5924e44cae41cca2d39bc074bfd881)](https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=FixedDev/CommandFlow&amp;utm_campaign=Badge_Grade)
 A flexible command framework which removes lots of boilerplate code used in commands.

-## Known bugs or misbehaviours
-The next list are the known bugs that must be resolved at some point:
-- When using the FirstMatchPart in an ArgOrSub way(try to parse the arguments of the main command, if it fails try to parse the subcommand) with a main command with one  argument(or more) and a subcommand that is optional, called with an unexistent subcommand, the main command will be called with no arguments, making it fail.

 ## Usage
 The command framework is divided into two parts.
 One is the actual command framework and the other one is the API to allow creation of a complete command tree based on annotations.
 ### Components of the Command Framework